cdransf/cd-11ty/src/posts/2020/tech-companies-are-helping-bosses-monitor-everything-you-do-at-work.md

 ---
 date: '2020-03-01'
+title: 'Tech Companies Are Helping Bosses Monitor Everything You Do at Work'
+description: "Microchips, mobile spyware, and perpetual monitoring are all part of capital's fantasy of twenty-first-century scientific management — a future in which our movements, impulses, and rhythms are perfectly adapted to the needs of profit-making."
 draft: false
-title: Tech Companies Are Helping Bosses Monitor Everything You Do at Work
 category: links
 ---